How far is too far?

 But, BBQueue is a weird ring buffer.
 It's actually more like something called a Bip-Buffer, or a bipartite buffer.
 And the weird thing about it is that pushing and popping data is two stage.
 So instead of just saying, "Here's an item, push.
 Here's an item, push.
 Pop an item, pop an item," like a normal ring buffer that you might expect.
 It's actually two stages here.

-The first one is to get a grant.
+James: The first one is to get a grant.
 So this is either on the pushing side or the producing side.
 You say, "I want a chunk to be able to put eight bytes in."
 So instead of putting eight things in one at a time, you go, "Give me room for eight."

 And it goes, "Okay, here's your room for eight."
 Or it says, "I have no room for eight."
 Or on the consuming side, "Give me everything that you have available."
 Instead of just pop, pop, pop, pop.

 The second stage of this is actually committing that grant or releasing the grant.
 So you might say, "Give me room for eight."
-I actually put six items in and then I say, "Okay, I only used six.
+I actually put six items in and then I say, "Okay, I only use six.
 Here are the six that I'm actually giving you."
 Or in a release, I might say, "There are 700 bytes available," and you go, "Cool.
 I took 140."
 And it goes, "Okay."
 And so this two stage thing is sort of like peeking into the buffer, either peeking into a write space or peeking into a read space.

 But this is sort of the two stage process.
 You get a view of the internals of the ring buffer that you can either write or read from.
 And then you say, "I'm done with that.
 And I did read, or I did write this much data."

-So why is it weird like this?
+James: So why is it weird like this?
 It's weird like this for two reasons.
 One, if you are putting a ton of data, like 700 bytes into a queue, if you had to call push or pop 700 times, you're spending more time in the, like, overhead of coordination than you are actually pushing and popping data.

 So if you know that you're going to be doing big chunks at a time, like a whole HTTP frame or a big line of console data or something like that.
 You might want to do that one chunk of at a time instead of paying that overhead on every step.
 The other thing is that these grants are actually a stable view of the storage of the ring buffer.